top of page

 Born in New Hampshire, Beach drew great inspiration from nature, as is evident in her 1901 composition for piano four-hands Summer Dreams.
 The piece flits between movements with titles like "The Brownies," a dance of fairy sprites, "Robin Redbreast," "Katy-Dids," and "Elfin Tarantelle."
 Beach's love for vivid imagery was further magnified by her synesthesia, which caused the composer to "hear" musical keys as colors.
 For instance, she heard A-flat Major, the key of the middle movement "Twilight," as blue, and C Major, the key of the final movement "Goodnight," as white.

-Fun Fact: Did you know Amy Beach was the nephew of Oren B. Cheney, who co-founded Bates College?
+Fun Fact: Did you know Amy Beach's father was the nephew of Oren B. Cheney, who co-founded Bates College?

 Concert Sponsors